 - Emergency helicopter transport, when needed.

-In addition, the Center for Emergency Care at UMCP is a state-designated Primary Stroke Center, based on UMCP's advanced capabilities and protocols for the rapid and effective treatment of stroke patients.
+In addition, the Center for Emergency Care at PMC is a state-designated Primary Stroke Center, based on PMC's advanced capabilities and protocols for the rapid and effective treatment of stroke patients.
 Our specially-trained, acute stroke teams are available 24 hours, seven days a week and are ready to see patients within 15 minutes.
-UMCP has around-the-clock neuro-imaging capabilities via its state-of-the-art computerized tomography (CT) scanner, and neurosurgical services**.
+PMC has around-the-clock neuro-imaging capabilities via its state-of-the-art computerized tomography (CT) scanner, and neurosurgical services**.

-For more information about services provided through the Center for Emergency Care at UMCP, please use the navigation items listed to the left, or call 1.888.742.7496.
+For more information about services provided through the Center for Emergency Care at PMC, please use the navigation items listed to the right, or call 1.888.742.7496.

-** While UMCP is proud to provide this level of care to patients, we wish to clarify that University Medical Center of Princeton is not a state-designated regional trauma center.
+** While PMC is proud to provide this level of care to patients, we wish to clarify that Princeton Medical Center is not a state-designated regional trauma center.